Thinkful-Ed/starter-name-generator-render/README.md

 ## Notes:

-This is meant to be deployed on Heroku.
-Fetching may take a few seconds while Heroku spins up the server.
+This is meant to be deployed on Render.
+Fetching may take a few seconds while Render spins up the server.